Hallucinations as Orthogonal Noise: Inference-Time Manifold Alignment via Dynamic Contextual Orthogonalization

 Article Content

 From source RSS / original summaryarXiv:2606.
-03022v1 Announce Type: new Abstract: Hallucination in Large Language Models (LLMs), characterized by the generation of content inconsistent with contextual facts or logical constraints -- remains a persistent challenge for reliable deployment.
+03022v1 Announce Type: new Abstract: Hallucination in (LLMs), characterized by the generation of content inconsistent with contextual facts or logical constraints -- remains a persistent challenge for reliable deployment.
 In this work, we address this issue through a geometric framework rooted in the linear representation hypothesis.
 We propose that hallucinations manifest as orthogonal noise relative to the semantic manifold of the residual stream.

 Specifically, we hypothesize that while attention heads ideally propagate information congruent with the context subspace, hallucinations arise when specific heads introduce components orthogonal to this subspace, disrupting the coherence of the latent representation.
 Based on this formulation, we introduce Dynamic Contextual Orthogonalization (DCO), an inference-time intervention method.